opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 Literals are used in comparison, assignments, or functions.

-There are 7 types of literal:
+There are six types of literal:

 - field
 - string